QA3264/CleanGetDataProject/CodeBook.md

 - duplicate words were removed (e.g. first "Body" from "BodyBody")

+### The list of 79 measurement variables after making above changes:
 ##### The units used for the accelerations are 'g's (gravity of earth -> 9.80665 m/seg2).
 ##### The gyroscope units are rad/seg.